 The aim of the project is on the one hand to determine the optimal dimensioning of the photovoltaic system, its optimal interconnection with the other existing power generators and a possibly necessary battery storage.
 Since the experience of the FfE shows that at least 10 - 20 % of the energy consumption can be saved by an energy consultation, primarily an energy consultation is carried out at the location.
-In the course of the inspection, the electricians on site (trained, instructors and apprentices) will also be trained on the subject of efficient energy systems.
+In the course of the inspection, the electricians on site (trained, instructors and apprentices) are also trained on the subject of efficient energy systems.

 All in all, the steps are structured as follows: